Login to JCU Staff Outlook Web A pp account

 Undergraduates & Postgraduates

-Undergraduate and Postgraduate students can access their JCU LIVE@EDU email via Outlook Web App using a web browser like Firefox, Internet Explorer, Safari or Chrome.
+Undergraduate and Postgraduate students can access their JCU Student Email via Outlook Web App using a web browser like Firefox, Internet Explorer, Safari or Chrome.

 Staff can use one of the supported email clients to access their Office 365 staff account.
-Currently the supported clients are Outlook 2007 for PC and Entourage 2008 EWS for Mac.
+Currently the supported clients are Outlook 2007, 2010 and 2013 for PC and Entourage 2008 EWS and Outlook 2011 for Mac.

 For staff or students looking for help with using email, please refer to the Email Best Practice Guide.